BechirZalila/linux-qemu-trusted-firmware/README.md

 ### 2. Build Trusted Firmware-A (TF-A)

 Trusted Firmware-A provides the secure-world boot stages (BL1, BL2, BL31) for ARMv8.
-In QEMU’s `virt` machine, TF-A’s BL1 is the first code to run at reset, and it is loaded at the reset vector (0x0 in secure memory) via the QEMU `-bios` option.
+In QEMU's `virt` machine, TF-A's BL1 is the first code to run at reset, and it is loaded at the reset vector (0x0 in secure memory) via the QEMU `-bios` option.
 BL1 will initialize EL3, choose a primary CPU, and eventually load BL2.
 BL2, in turn, will load BL31 (and any optional BL32 secure payload) and the BL33 image into memory.
 In our setup, we will not use a BL32 (secure OS like OP-TEE) for simplicity, and will use U-Boot as BL33 (non-secure firmware).
 BL2 also prepares the device tree for the next stage: on QEMU, BL2 patches the DTB to add a PSCI node and set the CPU enable methods (how secondary CPUs are brought up).
 This ensures the Linux kernel (or U-Boot) gets a correct device tree with PSCI information.

 We obtain the TF-A source and build it for the QEMU platform: